jshinm/inductive-bias-experiment/README.md

 - N/A
 -->

+4/14/21 <br>
+- [x] Update the true posterior tutorial
+- [x] Remove the outdated methods from dataset_generator and add brief docstring for each method

 3/30/21 <br>
 - [x] Recode the whole project in an object-oriented manner
     - implement the dataset loader